 Keen to study something new but don’t have the basic knowledge?
 Our bridging courses can prepare you to study university-level mathematics or science.

-We run bridging courses in mathematics, biology, statistics, chemistry, physics and grammatical analysis for undergraduate students.
+We run bridging courses in mathematics, biology, statistics, chemistry and physics for undergraduate students.

 Each course is held as a workshop that runs for several days, introducing the fundamentals of a complex subject.